 5. BE AN ACTIVE PERSON – This is key.
 Our bodies need to move and be active.
 Hitting the gym after 8 hours of sitting in front of my computer is the best feeling.
 When we are traveling, it is the same thing.
 Make choices to walk instead of rent a car or motorbike.
 Stroll around the cities and appreciate the local culture.
 It is so easy to just walk thousands of steps while we are having fun.
 What about training for that big adventure coming up, such as choosing a trek or hike during your vacation?
 It’s a perfect goal to be active before and during your vacation.

-I hope to inspire you to Live your Best Life.
+I hope to inspire you to leave your positive mark on our planet.
 This is the purpose of this blog, and I feel honored to be able to share my lifestyle with you.
-Travel, be Healthy & Practice Compassion.
+Travel & be Healthy.